Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 Consider first the case where the initial idempotent $I$ of $y$ (i.e., the basic idempotent $I$ so that $I\cdot y=y$) contains some occupied position in $\PMC$ which is above $b_1$.
 In this case, the proof of Lemma~\ref{lem:OIndeterminateFewerSigma} gives an indeterminate near-chord $x$ of Type~(\ref{typeO:FewerSigma}) which appears in the differential precisely if $y$ does not.
 (The initial idempotent of $y$ differs from the initial idempotent of $x$ in only one position.)
 Now, $x\cdot (1\otimes \sigma')$ does not appear in the differential of any element, and it has a unique alternative factorization as $x'\cdot y'$, where $x'$ is a (not indeterminate) near-chord of Type~(\ref{typeO:FewerSigma}) which appears in the differential, by Lemma~\ref{lem:OExtraFewerExist}.
 It follows that $y'$ appears in the differential if and only if $x$ does, which in turn appears in the differential if and only if $y$ does not.
 See Figure~\ref{fig:IsBasicChoice} for an illustration.

-Suppose finally that in $I$ there is no occupied position above $b_1$.
+Suppose instead that in $I$ there is no occupied position above $b_1$.
 By our hypothesis on the total number of occupied positions, this forces there to be some occupied position $d_1$ below $c_2$.
-Thus, we can find a near-chord $x$ of Type~(\ref{typeO:Generic}) (connecting $d_1$ to some position above $b_1$) so that: \begin{itemize} \item $y\cdot x$ is non-zero, and has a unique alternate factorization as $x_2\cdot y_2$, where $x$ and $x_2$ have the same support, and $y$ and $y_2$ have the same support. \item $y'\cdot x$ is non-zero, and has a unique alternate factorization as $x_2\cdot y_2'$. \item $y\cdot x$ and $y'\cdot x$ do not appear in the differential of any other basic algebra element. \item the initial idempotent $I$ of $y$ contains some occupied position in $\PMC$ which is above $b_1$. \end{itemize} In particular, the pair $y_2$, $y'_2$ fit into the case of the lemma that we already established, so $y_2$ is contained in the differential if and only if $y_2'$ is not.
+Thus, we can find a near-chord $x$ of Type~(\ref{typeO:Generic}) (connecting $d_1$ to some position above $b_1$) so that: \begin{itemize} \item $y\cdot x$ is non-zero, and has a unique alternate factorization as $x_2\cdot y_2$, where $x$ and $x_2$ have the same support, and $y$ and $y_2$ have the same support. \item $y'\cdot x$ is non-zero, and has a unique alternate factorization as $x_2\cdot y_2'$. \item $y\cdot x$ and $y'\cdot x$ do not appear in the differential of any other basic algebra element. \item the initial idempotent of $y_2$ (which is the same as the initial idempotent of $y_2'$) contains some occupied position in $\PMC$ which is above $b_1$. \end{itemize} In particular, the pair $y_2$, $y'_2$ fit into the case of the lemma that we already established, so $y_2$ is contained in the differential if and only if $y_2'$ is not.
 By $\partial^2=0$ we see that $y$ is contained in the differential if and only if $y_2$ is, and $y'$ is contained in the differential if and only if $y_2'$ is.
 It follows that $y$ is contained in the differential if and only if $y'$ is not, as claimed. \end{proof}

+Using the terminology of Definition~\ref{def:BasicChoiceOfN}, Lemma~\ref{lem:OIndeterminateFewerSigma} says that that for a stable arc-slide bimodule, its basic choice ${\mathcal B}$ uniquely specifies which indeterminate near-chords of Type~(\ref{typeO:FewerSigma}) appear in the differential.
+In the same vein, we have: